 How can I not look like a tourist in India?

 Indian men should get used to seeing women in shorts without lusting after them.
-This will take probably more than a decade and will be our lifelong battle.
+This will probably take more than a decade and will be our lifelong battle.
 As a tourist, you are in India to explore and have new experiences in peace.
 I want you to have a “Free from Creeps” experience.
-Already your appearance, language, accent, and excitement to click photos of poor people, cows and kids only would have made it clear to the locals that you are a foreigner.
+Already your appearance, language, accent, and excitement to click photos of poor people, cows, and kids only would have made it clear to the locals that you are a foreigner.
 So it is best to wear modest yet comfortable, stylish clothing while travelling in India.

 What should I wear for a trip to India?